 The speed rating is a letter indicating the maximum speed that a tire can safely reach and maintain, as determined by laboratory testing.
 Our example tire has an “H” speed rating, which means it can safely travel at speeds up to 130 mph.

-2.2 Us Dot and Safety Standard Markings
+2.2 US DOT and Safety Standard Markings:

 The DOT designation indicates that the tire meets or exceeds the U.S. Department of Transportation's safety requirements for on-road use.
 Tires without this designation should not be legally driven on US public roads.